Innoble/playground-aez0swj4/statement.md

 Recently I have been working on a bot for  [Coders Strike Back](https://www.codingame.com/multiplayer/bot-programming/coders-strike-back)
 (CSB), a bot-arena on codingame.
 I reached top 10 in about 20 hours of coding with a bot that still has various problems, such as: timeout
 , missing features and a suboptimal language choice (C#).
-The only thing thisbot really has going for it is the search.
+The only thing this bot really has going for it is the search.
 Most searches that are being used in CSB are a variant of Genetic Algorithms or Minimax.
 This article is meant to answer the questions I've been asked about this surprisingly succesful search.